gopi-suvanam/gopi-suvanam.github.io/_posts/2023-05-30-Underscore-JS.md

 ### How to Use Underscore JS?

-For experimenting see this notebook: [Using Underscore JS](/jsnb/#./examples/Underscore-JS.jsnb).
+For experimenting see this notebook: [Using Underscore JS](/jsnb/#./examples/Underscore-JS.jsnb){: .jsnb-link}

 Here are code examples demonstrating how to include Underscore.js using a CDN (Content Delivery Network) in HTML.

 #### Including Underscore.js using the cdnjs CDN: